Elizabeth B. Ferguson

 Areas of Practice

 Elizabeth Ferguson is a member of the firm's Professional Liability Department.
-Her practice focuses on the defense of Owners, Contractors, Material Suppliers, Developers, and Design Professionals (Architects, Engineers, and Surveyors) against claims of liability, breach of contract, construction defect, design defect, delay, liens/bonds, insurance coverage issues, and licensure issues.
+Her practice focuses on the defense of owners, contractors, material suppliers, developers, and design professionals (architects, engineers and surveyors) against claims of liability, breach of contract, construction defect, design defect, delay, liens/bonds, insurance coverage issues, and licensure issues.
 She also provides transactional support for her construction clients, including contract drafting and review.
 Elizabeth has been Board Certified in Construction Law by The Florida Bar since 2009 and is AV rated by Martindale-Hubbell.
-She serves on the Florida Board of Professional Engineers, appointed by Gov. Rick Scott.
+She served on the Florida Board of Professional Engineers, appointed by Gov. Rick Scott, from 2015-2018.

 Defense of construction, engineering and inspection sub-consultant on an FDOT project with a value over $111 million, involving claims brought by contractor for professional negligence and breach of duty.